Moon-Hub/AsteriaCSS/README.md

 # AsteriaCSS
-CSS Framework - by Moon
+This Repo consists of a CSS Framework written by Moon.
+This project is currently on-going.